tulane-cmps6610-fall-2025/problem-set-02-arturoAltamirano/answers.md

       **O(n <sup> 2 </sup>)**

+   I would use algorithm B since work and span are either constant or a direct factor of input.

 4. **Integer Multiplication Timing Results**

    When prompted with random numbers, subq seems to run in 20-30% faster.
 This is on par with the fact that the Karatsaba algorithm reduces work from n <sup> 2 </sup> work to 1 <sup> 1.58 </sup>